This article provides an overview of Engagement performance reports available in Gainsight PX.

 The In App Performance reports shows all the analytics data for Dialog, Slider, and Guide engagements, including their views.
-You can click any engagement to view its numbers in graphical format and also the list of users who viewed the engagement.
+You can click any engagement to view the details in graphical format and also the list of users who viewed the engagement.

-The above image represents data for a Guide engagement.
-This guide has a total of 8 steps.
-37 users viewed the guide.
-Of those 37 users, 25 users (68%) moved to the next step.
-Of those 25 users who moved to the second step, 20 users (80%) moved to the third step.
-All of those 20 users (100%) moved to the fourth step, and so on.
+The Guide engagement in the above image has a total of 5 steps.
+A total of 380 users viewed the guide.
+Of those 380 users, 85 users (21%) moved to the next step.
+Of the total users, 63 users (16%) moved to the third step.
+Around 12% of the total users moved to the fourth and fifth steps.
 You can easily analyze where your users are dropping off and take appropriate actions.

-To learn more about various columns and widgets, refer to the Engagement Analytics section of the Analytics Data Dictionary article.
+For more information about various columns and widgets, refer to the Engagement Analytics section of the Analytics Data Dictionary article from the Additional Resources section.

-The Email Performance report shows data for the Email Engagements.
-When you click the Email performance report, you can view the details for the first Email engagement.
+The Email Performance report shows data for Email Engagements.
+When you click the Email Performance report, you can view the details for the first Email engagement.

-In the above image, the Email was delivered to two users.
-When you click Show users under the Delivered column, you can view the two users to whom the mail was delivered.
+In the above image, the Email was opened by 9 unique users.
+When you click Show users under the Delivered column, you can view the number of users to whom the mail was delivered.
 Similarly, when you click Show users under the Unique Opened column, you can view the number of distinct users who viewed your email.
-To learn more about various columns and widgets, refer to the Engagement Analytics section of the Analytics Data Dictionary article.
+For more information about various columns and widgets, refer to the Engagement Analytics section of the Analytics Data Dictionary article from the Additional Resources section.

 The Survey performance report displays results for all 5 types of Surveys supported in Gainsight PX.
-You can find all the details about NPS survey analytics from the Analyze NPS Results article.
+For more information about NPS® survey analytics, refer to the Analyze NPS ® Results article from the Additional Resources section.
 This section describes how to analyze the results of four other survey types.
 If you are using Mobile engagements, you can apply filters to either view data only for Web App Surveys, Mobile Surveys, or both.

 Analyze Rating Survey Results